magnus-ffcg/dbt2lookml/README.md

 It has been tested with dbt v1.8 and generated 2800+ views in roughly 6 seconds.

+## Why do you need dbt2lookml?

+For very few data-models and/or small analytics team, lookers built in lookml generation works fine and is likely preferrred.
+For larger teams and/or many/complex models, lookers are a bit of a pain to build manually or semi-automatically through looker.

+So dbt2lookml is not built to be a replacement for looker, but instead a way to generate looker views from dbt models in a more automated way.

+## How is it supposed to work?

+As an example, in our project we build dbt through google workflows, after dbt run, we generate dbt docs and elementary.
+In the end of the workflow, we trigger a pub/sub message that dbt has finished.
+Based on this message, a cloud function is triggered, which then runs dbt2lookml to generate views In the same cloud function, we also publish the changes to a specific git repository called lookml-base In our main looker project we import the views from the lookml-base repository and then we handle the extends, explores, etc in there.
+A recommendation is to use dbt versioning to stabilize the lookml files, so you can have multiple versions of the same dbt model and therefor control which base-view you should use in your extended view.
+This way we can have constant updates of the views when they change instead having to be reactive to changes in the dbt models.

 ## Installation

 ### Through pip: